Atlanta Visitor Guide

 Where to Stay in Atlanta?

-Atlanta has a wide range of hotel options perfect for every type of traveler!
+Atlanta has a wide range of hotel options perfect for every type of traveler, and the city’s hotel variety spans nearly every price point; it also ranks in the Top 10 for best staycation locations.
 If you are looking for luxury hotels Atlanta is home to The Four Seasons Hotel Atlanta, Westin Peachtree Plaza, Hilton Atlanta and Towers, Hyatt Regency Hotel, Ritz-Carlton Buckhead, and the W hotel.

-If you are not into staying at extravagant places, there are affordable options that still have great amenities like Courtyard Marriott Downtown or Hampton Inn & Suites by Hilton which provide an excellent night’s sleep while being in close proximity to all the things going on in Atlanta.
+If you are not into staying at extravagant places, there are affordable options that still have great amenities like Courtyard Marriott Downtown or Hampton Inn & Suites by Hilton which provide an excellent night’s sleep and a welcome break after navigating Atlanta’s heavy traffic, while being in close proximity to all the things going on in Atlanta.

 There is truly something for everyone in Atlanta!
 Whether you are visiting Atlanta with your family, friends or on a romantic getaway, Atlanta has everything to offer including golf courses, museums and galleries.
 Great shopping can be found at places like The Mall at Peachtree Center and Lenox Square in Buckhead that feature stores from around the world.
 There are also plenty of dining options located throughout the city whether it be high-end fine dining or quick bites.